bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   It is currently used by 'wrapfig' and/or 'wraptab' flaot to decide which side it is to push the figure or table to the "left" or "right".

++ format:%s%.2f

+  It is currently used by "tab" bundle for formatting each column except for the "head" row.